confluentinc/event-streaming-patterns/docs/event-stream/schema-compatibility.md

 ## Solution
 ![schema-compatibility](../img/schema-compatibility.png)

-There are two types of compatibility to consider: backwards compatibility and forwards compatability.
+There are two types of compatibility to consider: backwards compatibility and forwards compatibility.

 Backwards compatibility ensures that newer _readers_ can update their schema and still consume events written by older writers.
 The types of backwards compatible changes include: